 It is well-known that certain foods and beverages can wreak havoc on our dental health, however, there are others that can improve it.
-Use the information below to improve your dental health.
+Use the information from our San Antonio Dentist below to improve your dental health.

 Foods That Help Dental Health

 Cheese increases saliva production.
 This additional saliva helps to wash away food particles.
 If these particles remain, they serve as food for the bacteria in the mouth.

 After eating, the bacteria create an acidic, sticky biofilm that adheres to the teeth (i.e., plaque).
 This plaque offers a place for the bacteria to safely reside.
 Since this sticky biofilm is filled with acid-producing bacteria, the tooth enamel which is the hard protective coating on the outside of each tooth is eventually breached resulting in cavity formation.

 Furthermore, dairy products, in general, contain calcium and protein casein, both of which assist with enamel stabilization and repair.

 Citrus fruits eaten in moderation can be beneficial because they reduce the likelihood of developing gingivitis (i.e., gum disease).

 The high levels of vitamin C in these fruits strengthen the connective tissues and blood vessels, which slows the progression of gum inflammation.
 This inflammation could lead to gingivitis.